a volcano erupting in the middle of a forest

 “I’ve always thought it was unhealthy for any blogger to break down their blog posts in a financial contribution manner as it tends to desensitize the reason why most bloggers get into having a blog.”

 …are words of advice to which I strive to adhere daily.
-As I have stated multiple times in the past, revenue for The Gate is solely dependent on views.
-You might have noticed that there is no affiliate links or credit card offers here — and I have never had an interest in even considering the pursuit of revenue tied to affiliate links or credit cards…
+As I have stated multiple times in the past, revenue for The Gate With Brian Cohen is mostly dependent on views, with a minor portion of income that is derived from affiliate links…

-Next month, The Gate will celebrate its ninth anniversary; and you can count on more trip reports and reviews to be posted by me for as long as The Gate continues its run…
+Next month, The Gate With Brian Cohen will celebrate its nineteenth anniversary; and you can count on more trip reports and reviews to be posted by me for as long as The Gate With Brian Cohen continues its run…

 As always, I am interested in your thoughts…